srijantelang-work/Charlie/README.md

-**Charlie**  is a powerful, open-source AI assistant designed for real-time interaction and system integration.
-This next-generation release focuses on dramatic performance improvements and enhanced capabilities while maintaining a completely open-source architecture.
+Charlie is a next-generation open-source AI assistant built for real-time interaction and seamless system integration.
+This latest release delivers major performance upgrades and expanded capabilities, all while staying fully open and transparent.

 ## 🚀 Core Features